Blossoms Shanghai

 Blossoms Shanghai (繁花 (Fán Huā, Blossoms)) is a Chinese drama television series directed and produced by Wong Kar-wai.
 It is adapted from the 2013 novel Blossoms written by Jin Yucheng.
 The series is set in Shanghai in the 1990s and stars Hu Ge, Ma Yili, Tiffany Tang, and Xin Zhilei.
 It is the first television series directed by Wong.

 The 30-episode series started airing on CCTV-8 and Tencent Video on December 27, 2023.
+It was added to The Criterion Channel streaming service in 2025.

 Synopsis

-The story is set in 1990s Shanghai and follows the journey of the protagonist Ah Bao as he rises from an ordinary young man to a prominent figure in the business world during the wave of economic reform.
-Ah Bao's success is supported by several key figures, including Ye Shu, Ling Zi, the owner of Night Tokyo, and Miss Wang from the foreign trade building.
+The story is set in 1990s Shanghai and follows the journey of the protagonist Ah Bao as he rises from an ordinary young man to a prominent figure in the business world during the reform and opening up.
+Ah Bao's success is supported by several key figures, including Ye Shu, Ling Zi, the owner of Tokyo Nights, and Miss Wang from the foreign trade building.
 However, the arrival of the mysterious woman Li Li and the powerful Mr. Qiang from the Shenzhen stock market brings serious threats to his career, placing both his personal life and business in jeopardy.